Azure/arm-deploy/README.md

       with:
         resourceGroupName: github-action-arm-rg
         template: ./azuredeploy.json
-        parameters: storageAccountType=Standard_LRS
+        parameters: examples/template/parameters.json storageAccountType=Standard_LRS sqlServerPassword=${{ secrets.SQL_SERVER }}
 ```

 ## Another example which ensures the Azure Resource Group exists before ARM deployment
 In the preceeding example there is a pre-requisite that an existing Azure Resource Group named ```github-action-arm-rg``` must already exist.

 The below example makes use of the [Azure CLI Action](https://github.com/marketplace/actions/azure-cli-action) to ensure the resource group is created before doing an ARM deployment.
+Note that the command `az group create` is idempotent, so it will run sucessfully even if the group already exists.

 ## Steps
 When generating your credentials (in this example we store in a secret named ```AZURE_CREDENTIALS```) you will need to specify a scope at the subscription level.